nicolashohm/myhome/README.md

     [include]
        path = myhome/gitconfig

-## Source bashrc
+### Source bashrc

-put the following line in you .bashrc or maybe in .bash_profile if your using mac os
+put the following line in your .bashrc or maybe in .bash_profile if your using mac os

     source ~/myhome/bashrc

+### Source vimrc

+put the following line in your `~/.vimrc`

+    source ~/myhome/vimrc